Generic name: perampanel (per AM pa nel)

 Do not start or stop taking seizure medication during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both mother and baby.
 Tell your doctor right away if you become pregnant.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of perampanel on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of perampanel on the baby.

 How should I take perampanel?

 Perampanel may be habit-forming.
-Never share perampanel with another person, especially someone with a history of drug abuse or addiction.
+Misuse can cause addiction, overdose, or death.
 Keep the medication in a place where others cannot get to it.
-Selling or giving away this medicine is against the law.
+Selling or giving away perampanel is against the law.

-Do not stop using any other seizure medications suddenly, even if you feel fine.
+Do not stop using perampanel suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

 What happens if I miss a dose?